-Contracts and Cyber Security: Two Ways to protect Your Business
+Contracts and Cybersecurity: 2 Ways to Protect Your Business

 Security Tip #1: Know your Contracts